fsharp/fsharp.org/data-science/index.md

 real-world data sources to bring understanding and insight to data-oriented problem domains.

 F# is an excellent solution for programmatic data science as it combines efficient execution with powerful libraries and scalable data integration.
-The Type Provider feature of F# 3.0 brings simplicity to accessing both regular and irregular data, including traditional databases, web-scale data and standard structured text formats like JSON, and XML.

 [Try F#](http://tryfsharp.org/learn) has sections specific to data science.
-Further resources related to different aspects of data science are below.

 ### Math and Statistics Programming